 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, two common methods are pipe relining and replacement of pipes.
-Both approaches aim to restore the function of your pipes, however they differ in a way that must be aware of.
+In the case of fixing damaged pipes, the two most common solutions are pipe relining and replacement of pipes.
+Both solutions aim to restore the functionality of your pipes, however they have marked differences that you need to know.

 Key Takeaways